All Episodes

 Who knows what horrors Ukraine's going to face after the war as well as during.

-They've been very blase about that, haven't they?
+They've been very blasé about that.

-On both sides, it's basically generations of young men that have been conscripted and sent to die in something that, were they given the choice, I don't think they would be there.
+On both sides, it's basically generations of young men that have been conscripted and sent to die in something that were they given the choice, I don't think they would be there.

-Story as old as time.
+Stories old time.

 It is, yeah.